The complex landslide flow and the method of integrable systems: Preliminaries

 where $\nabla$ is the Levi-Civita connection of $\mathrm{I}$ and $K = -1/\cosh^2(s/2)$ is the curvature of $\mathrm{I}$.
-Since $ (\d^\nabla B) (u, v) = 0$ is equivalent to
+Since $ (\d^\nabla B) (u, v) = 0$ is \st{equivalent to}

 which is the Codazzi equation for a surface in $\mathbb H^3$, see \cite[p.138]{doCarmo}.
-Since the second equation in \eqref{eq:GC} is the Gauss equation, thus there exists a unique surface $f$ such that the first fundamental form is $\mathrm{I}$ and the second fundamental form $\mathrm{I\!I}$ is $\mathrm{I\!I} (u, v)= \mathrm{I} (u, B v)$.
-Moreover, the third fundamental form $\mathrm{I\!I\!I}$ can be computed as
+Moreover, $B$ is self-adjoint with respect to $h$ by (1) in the introduction (A).
+Since the second equation in \eqref{eq:GC} is just the Gauss equation, thus there exists a unique surface $f$ up to rigid motion such that the first fundamental form is $\mathrm{I}$ and the second fundamental form $\mathrm{I\!I}$ is $\mathrm{I\!I} (u, v):= \mathrm{I} (u, B v)$. \st{Moreover}Then, the third fundamental form $\mathrm{I\!I\!I}$ can be computed as